Darlene A. Cypser was born in Tulsa, Oklahoma, but lived in Poughkeepsie, New York, during elementary school and high school

 before returning to Norman, Oklahoma for college and law school.
 In 1987 she moved to Boulder, Colorado where she practiced law

 until 1999 when she began producing and selling movies, and running other businesses.
-Darlene is currently producing a movie set
+Currently, Darlene

 Darlene became an avid follower of Sherlock Holmes when she was in high school and she attended some meetings of the Hudson Valley